luciagarate/HSC_PSFs/README.md

 ## PSF fits files

-The HSC-SSP PDR3 PSF 2-D models are available as FITS files at PSF_fits/.
+The HSC-SSP PDR3 PSF 2-D models are available as FITS files at Zenodo: https://zenodo.org/records/14915316.
-To download a single file, start by clicking the **Go to file** button at the top of the repository contents.
-This will pull up a page that lists all of the files in the HSC_PSFs repository.
-Select the folder PSF_fits and click on the file you wish to download to open the individual file.
-From here, click the **Raw** button at the top of the file, this will automatically save the file.

-To download the complete repository, use the command line *git-lfs clone <repository.>* Git LFS is a command line extension and specification for managing large files with Git, visit <https://github.com/git-lfs/git-lfs> to install it.
-This will download the entire GitHub repository as a compressed zipped folder.

 The PSF FITS files are compressed FITS files of 4001x4001 pix<sup>2</sup>, where the second extension contains the image data.
 These PSFs models are appropriate for the HSC-PDR3 intermediate-state data which do not have applied the final aggressive background subtraction.
 The intermediate-state data is especially stored for users interested in large extended objects